Dr. Julie Baker D.M.A., flute

 To read Dr. Baker’s full biography click here.

 Scott Gasaway holds a degree in Music Education from the prestigious Berklee College of Music in Boston, MA where he studied under Dino Govoni and Shannon LeClaire.
 Scott has shared the stage with many accomplished artists including Gary Smulyan, Rob Parton, Rick VanMatre, Greg Abate, Oscar Stagnaro, and Victor Mendoza.
-After spending time teaching in Massachusetts, Scott returned to his home city of Dayton, Ohio where he now serves as the Band Director at Stivers School for the Arts.
-Under his direction, the bands have earned Superior ratings at the Ohio Music Education Association adjudicated events and the Jazz Orchestra has opened for Smokey Robinson in addition to earning considerable competitive recognition.
+After spending time teaching in Massachusetts, Scott returned to his home city of Dayton, Ohio where he served as the Band Director at Stivers School for the Arts, and is now the Assistant Band Director in Centerville City Schools.
+Under his direction, the Stivers Jazz Orchestra opened for Smokey Robinson in addition to earning considerable competitive recognition.
 In addition to teaching, Scott performs with several groups in the area.

 Nancy Harrison, flute